inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 **Do Not Misinterpret**

 We recognize that we often do not know the background, trauma, neurological conditions, or circumstances that have led a person to need uncommon specific forms of emotional or neurological regulation.
 It should not be seen as "Teaching this is wrong and is trauma for children and the rising generation."
-Instead of making assumptions, **we should approach with humility and genuine desire to understand.**
+Instead of making assumptions, **we should approach with humility and genuine desire to understand.** Let us remember that our calling is to love and serve, not to diagnose or 'correct' what we might not fully understand.

+**Do Not Ridicule and Denigrate**

+It is fundamental that we avoid any form of mockery, contempt, or language that degrades those who experience uncommon emotional or neurological regulation needs.
+Ridiculing behaviors such as tics, regulatory movements, use of support devices, clothing items, personal care elements, or authentic emotional expressions not only causes deep harm, but directly contradicts the commandment to love one another as Christ loved us.
+Denigrating someone for their mental health or neurological condition—whether through words, gestures, subtle exclusions, or attitudes of superiority—is to deny the inherent dignity that each soul possesses as a son or daughter of God.
+Instead, **we are called to cultivate an environment of reverent respect, where vulnerability is welcomed with tenderness** and where difference is not tolerated, but celebrated as part of divine diversity in the human family.

 ### Our Christian Commitment